bappy-cybersec142225/-Ubuntu-Installation-on-Oracle-VirtualBox/README.md

 This allows you to quickly restore the VM if something goes wrong.

 ---

-# Next Steps

-Your Ubuntu VM is now ready for installing:

-* Docker
-* Wazuh SIEM
-* Elastic Stack
-* Suricata IDS
-* Zeek
-* Splunk Enterprise
-* Atomic Red Team
-* Velociraptor
-* TheHive
-* Cortex
-* MISP

-These tools can be used to build a complete SOC and threat detection lab.

----

 # Author

 **Bappy Sharma**
-* IT Audit & Cybersecurity Enthusiast
+IT Audit & Cybersecurity Enthusiast